Shoprenter/sr-api-docs/themes/theme-global/01_global_filters.md

 ## image_url

-`string | image_url(width, height, watermark)` - _string visszatérési érték_
+`string | image_url(width, height, watermark)` - _string return value_

-Az image_url filter létrehozza egy kép CDN elérési útvonalát, amely opcionálisan tartalmazza a megadott szélességet, magasságot és vízjelet.
-A vízjel megjelenítéséhez szükséges, hogy admin felületen is engedélyezve legyen a vízjel használata.
+The image_url filter creates a CDN path for an image, optionally including specified width, height, and watermark parameters.
+Displaying the watermark requires enabling it in the admin interface.

-:red_circle: **FONTOS:**
+:red_circle: **IMPORTANT:**
-Ha az admin felületen a labor menüpontban a "WebP képek automatikus kiszolgálása" beállítás engedélyezve van, az image_url értéke WebP formátumban kerül visszaadásra.
+If the "Serve WebP images automatically" setting is enabled in the admin interface under the Labs menu, image_url returns the value in WebP format.

-### Paraméterek:
+### Parameters:

 <table>
 <tr>
 <td>width</td>
 <td>number</td>
-<td>A kép szélessége. Értéke 1 és 5760 között lehet.</td>
+<td>The width of the image.
+Its value can be between 1 and 5760.</td>
 </tr>
 <tr>
 <td>height</td>
 <td>number</td>
-<td>A kép magassága. Értéke 1 és 5760 között lehet.</td>
+<td>The height of the image.
+Its value can be between 1 and 5760.</td>
 </tr>
 <tr>
 <td>watermark</td>
 <td>boolean</td>
-<td>Ha true, akkor a vízjelet tartalmazó kép útvonalát adja vissza.</td>
+<td>If true, it returns the path of the image containing a watermark.</td>
 </tr>
 </table>

-### Hibakezelés:
+### Error handling:
-- Ha a width vagy height értéke nem esik az 1 és 5760 közé, akkor hibaüzenetet ad: "Image url error: Width and height must be between 1 and 5760"
+- If the value of width or height is not between 1 and 5760, it returns an error message: "Image url error: Width and height must be between 1 and 5760"

-### Példák:
+### Examples:
 <table>
 <tr>
-<td>Kód:</td>
+<td>Code:</td>
-<td>Kimenet:</td>
+<td>Output:</td>
 </tr>
 <tr>
 <td>